raymon-ai/raymon/README.md

 </p>

 ## What is Raymon?
 **Raymon helps Machine Learning teams analyse data, data health and model performance**.
 Using Raymon, users can extract features describing data quality, data novelty, model confidence and prediction performance from model predictions.
-Then, they can use these features to validate production data and monitor for data drift, data degradation and model degradation.
+Then, they can use these features to validate production data and generate reports for data drift, data degradation and model degradation.

 **We can support any data type**.
 Currently, we offer extractors for structured data and vision data, but you can easily implement your own extractor which means we can any data type and any extractor that you want.